with the Cathedral of St Nazaire standing in the centre, and to the right, the Church of Ste Madeleine.

 The "Italian" style theatre that stands at the top of "Les Allées"

 Rest and relaxation, basking on lonely beaches, outings and hikes amidst gorgeous natural surroundings.

 Béziers holds all this in store for you, in addition to its sunshine, festivals and local wine.

-Whilst in Béziers a good way to get around is by bicycle, hiring is easy, see link below.
+Whilst in Béziers a good way to get around is by bicycle, hiring is easy.

 Copyright : © 2000 - 2020 Sysnix Consultants Ltd. All Rights Reserved.

 Revised -- Sunday 17 May 2020